 • Durable cardstock is ideal for heavy use, public readings, and workshops.

-The post Ace of Wands appeared first on Coexist - The Alternative Path.
+The post Ace of Swords appeared first on Coexist - The Alternative Path.

 ]]>

 How to Celebrate Yule https://thealtpath.net/how-to-celebrate-yule/ https://thealtpath.net/how-to-celebrate-yule/#comments Thu, 18 Dec 2025 17:09:55 +0000 https://thealtpath.net/?p=21655 How to celebrate Yule?
 For me, it is still about the long night, old roots and quiet, useful magic.
 Yule has never been flashy for me.
 It is not loud and I do not rush it.
 And, I am not going to reinvent myself before January even starts.
-Yule sits in the longest night of…
+Winter solstice isn’t always on the exact…

 The post How to Celebrate Yule appeared first on Coexist - The Alternative Path.